-- Employer insurance is considered affordable under the health care law if the employee’s share of the premium for the lowest priced plan available that would cover the employee only — not the employee’s family — is 9.66% (9.69% for 2017) or less of their household income.
-Employer insurance provides minimum value if it pays for at least 60% of the covered benefits provided to the employee.
+- Employer insurance is considered affordable under the health care law if the employee’s share of the premium for the lowest priced plan available that would cover the employee only — not the employee’s family — is 9.56 percent or less of their household income.
+Employer insurance provides minimum value if it pays for at least 60 percent of the covered benefits provided to the employee.
 Applicants offered job-based coverage that is affordable and provides minimum value aren’t eligible for APTC if they purchase a plan through Covered California.

 Because APTC is based on information that can change during the year, like income, family size, or where you live, it’s important to keep Covered California updated about these changes so that your APTC can be adjusted if needed.

 To learn more about how changes in circumstances can affect your premium tax credit, click to read more about this on the IRS website.

 What do I do if I have a change in my income or application information at renewal or during the year?

 You can log on to your Covered California online account to safely and securely report your changes.
 If you don’t already have an online account, we recommend that you create a Covered California online account.

 You can also contact your Certified Insurance Agent or Certified Enrollment Counselor, or call Covered California at (800) 300-1506 (TTY: 889-4500) and a Service Center Representative will assist you to make the change in your account.